 Jean-Luc internally fought with himself then walked around the left side of the bed to look out the window.
 Beverly put her bag on the bed and walked to the window directly across from the door and looked out at the darkness.
 The only lights other than the surrounding houses were that of the city reflecting off the low clouds threatening to snow.
 The combination bathed what she could see in an orange haze.
 He turned and watched her for a few seconds, unaware she could see his reflection in the dark window.
-His expression was full of a pained dread.
-She inhaled deeply causing him to return to the present and before she turned around he put his bag on the dresser facing the foot of the bed.
+His expression would be empty, meaningless to anyone else but she saw pained dread.
+She inhaled deeply causing him to return to the present and before she turned around, he put his bag on the dresser facing the foot of the bed.
 She walked to the bed where her bag sat and looked at him.

 "What?"
-He asked as he looked at her.
+He asked as he turned to look at her.

 When Virginia walked down the stairs, she saw the spirit.
 "I wondered where you went.
-I expected you to be up there with her."
+I expected you to be up there with them."
 She said quietly then went into the kitchen for a glass of water.
-The spirit was trying to communicate with her but the bits and pieces she understood had no meaning for her.
-"You realize we will have to sit down with them?"
+The spirit was trying to communicate with her but she only received bits and pieces that had no meaning for her.
+She felt frustration from him.
+"There's a learning curve for both of us here.
+I know there's something you want them to know.
+Keep trying and eventually I'll understand."
 Virginia left the kitchen and found Jean-Luc in the living room looking at the books.

 "Finished unpacking?"
 She asked.

 "Yes."
 He said then paused a moment.
-"You have quite a collection."
+"You have quite an eclectic collection."
 He said.